dnys1/habitr/README.md

 12. Deploy to the cloud

-When you're ready, run `amplify push` to deploy the application to AWS (this may take a while).
+When you're ready, run `amplify push` to deploy the application to AWS (this will take about 20-30 minutes).

 ```sh
 $ amplify push